 The Masks of God, Joseph Campbell

 What are we to conclude about the hero?
 One can draw a number of conclusions from the movie and its masked message.
-One that comes to mind is the allusion to an American god sided by an English butler in a white Anglo alliance to fight an alien villain.
-Promoting a revenge to distract from any problems within the system by making the enemy the focus of all the anger.
+One that comes to mind is the allusion to an American semi-god sided by a British butler in an alliance to fight villains.
+Promoting acts of revenge to distract from any problems within the system and by making the enemy the focus of all the anger; a scapegoat.

-The name of Dark Knight also brings forth an interesting analogy in respect to the knighted celebrities like Sir Alan Greenspan, Sir Mick Jagger, etc. Dark Knight is the owner of an “empire”.
+The name of Dark Knight also brings forth an interesting analogy in respect to the knighted celebrities.
+Dark Knight is the owner of an “empire”.
 He lives in a castle that will eventually be destroyed by flames.
-All these images are suggesting an induction of a new form of corporate feudalism.
-A New World Order where mega-corporations have become the new kingdoms.
-Favoring the workers inside its perimeters with overwhelming providence.
+All these images suggests an induction of a new form of corporate feudalism.
+A New World Order where mega-corporations have become the new kingdoms, favoring the workers inside its perimeters with overwhelming providence.